|

 because he

-had so much trouble reconciling the fact that people actually liked him—because being in a
+had so much trouble reconciling the fact that people actually liked

 position of

-that much influence was so inherently un-nerdly—that
+that much influence was so inherently un-nerdly — that

 he decided he couldn’t go on living.
+The

 young people of this country might not be such a mess if he had been